pablogonz12/realtime-object-tracking/README.md

 ### Key Features
 - Object detection and segmentation in videos
 - Performance evaluation of multiple models
-- Interactive GUI for visualization and analysis
+- Reliable command-line interfaces for automation and scripting (recommended)
 - Comprehensive metrics dashboard
-- Command-line interfaces for automation and scripting
+- Interactive GUI for visualization and analysis (alpha state, not recommended for evaluation)

 ## Requirements and Setup

 ### Software Requirements
-- Python 3.8+ (tested with Python 3.8, 3.9, and 3.10)
+- Python 3.13 (current development version)
 - PyTorch 1.10+
 - OpenCV 4.5+
 - CUDA-capable GPU (recommended for optimal performance)